fr1t2/fr1t2-blog/_posts/home-automate/2023-02-09-RoomAssistant_Furnace.md

 #### Room Assistant Config

 This config file is the meat and potatoes of the program.
-Find it in the `/home/$USER/room-assistant/config/local.yml`
+Find it in  `/home/$USER/room-assistant/config/local.yml`

 ```yaml
 {% include_relative /include/room-assistant/furnace.local.yaml %}